Deepika-Garg/KakusKitchen/README.md

 [Back to top](#Table-of-content)

 ### Imagery
 Imagery plays a very important part in the design for this website.
 I chose bright colourful tempting food images that complimented each other on the page.
 I added a hoover effect on the images of home page to give it more life.
+Images are taken from [StockAdobe](https://stock.adobe.com/uk/).
+Images on the menu page are taken from the actual business called Kaku's Kitchen, based in Penarth.

 Reason for design - I went with a basic yet responsive design that will be inviting to all users of the website aswell as giving out all the relevent information.